Penny Dreadful XIII: Personal life

-Professional Work on Toy and Pop Culture Franchises
+Professional work on toy and pop culture franchises

 Gelehrter has worked as a writer and researcher on various official projects related to popular toy and cartoon franchises.

-Starting in 2016, Danielle "Penny Dreadful" Gelehrter and Eric Marshall took over as co-writers for the Masters of the Universe Classics toy packaging bios as well as the official digital "Masters Mondays" bios.
-Contracted through MVCreations, Gelehrter and Marshall wrote bios for Mattel and Super7, covering many characters and artifacts from the brand and toyline.
+Starting in 2016, Gelehrter and Eric Marshall took over as co-writers for the Masters of the Universe Classics toy packaging bios as well as the official digital "Masters Mondays" bios.
+Contracted through MVCreations, Gelehrter and Marshall wrote bios for Mattel and Super7, covering many characters and artifacts from the brand and toy line.
 Through the bios, Gelehrter introduced a new vampire villain called the Crimson Countess in an effort to add more distinct horror-themed elements to the Masters of the Universe canon.
-Gelehrter also worked as a writer and researcher on a number of books by Dark Horse Comics, including 'He-Man & the Masters of the Universe: The Newspaper Comic Strips', 'He-Man & the Masters of the Universe: A Character Guide & World Compendium', and others.
+Gelehrter also worked as a writer and researcher on a number of books by Dark Horse Comics, including He-Man & the Masters of the Universe: The Newspaper Comic Strips, He-Man & the Masters of the Universe: A Character Guide & World Compendium, and others.

-Starting in 2019, Gelehrter and Eric Marshall began writing official packaging bios for Super7's ThunderCats Ultimates action figure line.
-Gelehrter and Marshall subsequently penned several toy bios for this popular 80's brand.
+Starting in 2019, Gelehrter and Marshall began writing official packaging bios for Super7's ThunderCats Ultimates action figure line.
+Gelehrter and Marshall subsequently penned several toy bios for the 80's brand.